WheelsMcFantini/coingecko-external-adapter/README.md

 - Handler:
     - index.handler for REST API Gateways
     - index.handlerv2 for HTTP API Gateways
-- Add the environment variable (repeat for all environment variables):
-  - Key: API_KEY
-  - Value: Your_API_key
 - Save

 #### To Set Up an API Gateway (HTTP API)